-- We use a range of approaches that provide first-hand experiences, give clear explanations, make appropriate interventions and extend and develop play and talk or other means of communication. - A carefully planned curriculum helps children work towards the Early Learning Goals throughout EYFS. - Children take part in activities that build on and extend their interests and develop their intellectual, physical, social and emotional abilities. - Children are encouraged to communicate and talk about their learning, and to develop independence and self-management. - Learning needs are supported with appropriate and accessible indoor and outdoor space and equipment. - We identify progress and future learning needs of children through observations.
+- We use a range of approaches that provide first-hand experiences, give clear explanations ,live modelling make appropriate interventions and extend and develop play and talk or other means of communication. - A carefully planned curriculum helps children work towards the Early Learning Goals throughout EYFS. - We prioritise the development of early reading and early language as we understand this underpins the children's academic success across all areas of the curriculum. - We teach using a mastery approach to Mathematics to ensure that the children secure the foundational knowledge they need to access the Year One curriculum. - Children take part in activities that build on and extend their interests and develop their intellectual, physical, social and emotional abilities. - Children are encouraged to communicate and talk about their learning, and to develop independence and self-management. - Learning needs are supported with appropriate and accessible indoor and outdoor space and equipment. - We identify progress and future learning needs of children through observations.